Winter Pepper Bed Prep: Soil, Irrigation, and High Tunnel Upgrades for a Hotter 2026 Season

 🎄 Christmas on the Farm: Real Work, Real Challenges

-While most folks are settling in for the holidays, we’re out in the field working on the parts of the farm that can be done in winter — irrigation upgrades, fertigation testing, compost monitoring, and planning.
+While most folks are settling in for the holidays, we’re out in the field tackling the winter tasks that keep our farm thriving.
+This includes irrigation upgrades, fertigation testing, compost monitoring, and planning.
 The heavy soil work waits for March, but the engineering and prep work never really stop.

 Christmas on the farm looks a little different: muddy boots, cold hands, and a to-do list that doesn’t care what day it is.
 But this is the work that sets the stage for everything we grow.